Healthy Food and Posture Habits

 Another area that can help you to stay healthy if you have a busy lifestyle is to ensure you have good posture whilst sitting at your office desk.
 It is hugely important to maintain good posture because by sitting and standing with the correct postural alignment this allows you to work more efficiently with less fatigue and strain on your body’s ligaments and muscles.
 It will also prevent you from getting sore shoulders or a sore back due to bad posture habits.
 Many companies are now taking extra steps to ensure their employees adopt good posture habits at work.

 For example, VDU Risk Assessments which can also be known as Display Screen Equipment Risk Assessments (DSE).
 These assessments are a legal requirement under the “2007 General Application Regulations”.
-The Irish law states that the employer is required to undertake Visual Display Unit (VDU) (DSE) Assessments on all computer workstations where an employee will spend longer than 1 hour per day. ensure the employee’s posture is correct whilst giving the employee guidelines and advice on how they can improve their posture and work habits whilst they sit at their desks.
+The Irish law states that the employer is required to undertake Visual Display Unit (VDU) (DSE) Assessments on all computer workstations where an employee will spend longer than 1 hour per day and ensure the employee’s posture is correct whilst giving the employee guidelines and advice on how they can improve their posture and work habits whilst they sit at their desks.
 For more information about VDU assessments please contact us via email and we would be happy to help.

 Exercising At Your Office Desk

 Adapting some easy and quick exercises into your work day that can be done whilst sitting at your desk.
 These can be as simple as doing a few hamstring stretches, shoulder spins or desk push ups.
 Desk exercise equipment have become hugely popular in recent years.
 These can easily be incorporated into your busy work day and can make a huge difference to your fitness levels.
 Check out our great range of kneeling and movement chairs which can help you to stay active during work.

 We also provide a range of sit-stand desks which can be added onto your current desk and help you to move during your day.
 They can be easily adjusted between a sitting and standing position.